stingaci/heat-tutorial/partI/README.rst

 .. code:: bash

-  $ openstack stack output show setup ipaddr
+  $ openstack stack output show setup jumphost_ip

 Lastly, check if you can ssh into the instance and if so use scp to put the heat_key private key onto that server as we'll need it to log in to other